TMS-Uni-Stuttgart/Tutor-Management-System/docs/docs/dev/structure.md

 It comes preconfigured with Hot Module Reload and a special development server to serve the client during development.

 :::info HMR
-While HMR keeps as much state as possible there are some edge cases where React contexts are not reinitilized correctly.
+While HMR keeps as much state as possible there are some edge cases where React contexts are not reinitialized correctly.
-In such cases just refresh the page completly.
+In such cases just refresh the page completely.
 :::

 You also find the `snowpack.config.js` file at the root of this folder.
 In this file you can configure snowpack to your needs.
 However, there is a configuration present that works with inter project setup.
 One configuration option you might want to change is the URL to an instance of the TMS server you want to use during development.
-By default the configuration assumes that you run a development server locally.
+By default, the configuration assumes that you run a development server locally.
 To change the TMS server used change the `target` property of the `apiProxy` object:

 ```ts